Straight No Chaser: Your Stress Management Plan

 - Learn to smile.
 Force it if you have to.
 Wear one when you walk.
 Your brain receives signals based on your physical appearance.

 - Learn to be optimistic.
 Force it if you have to.
 When you’re in a difficult situation, learn to ask yourself, “What’s the best that could happen?”
-Let optimism become your goal, and a plan with achieving it in mind.
+Let optimism become your goal, and plan with achieving it in mind.
 Even if you don’t achieve your best, embrace positivity.
 Focus on the opportunities, not the obstacles.

 - Learn to have fun.
 Force yourself to have fun, whatever that is for you.
 Plan specific activities that will make you smile and laugh.
 Your brain and body need this outlet.